 Great local ingredients mean great local food.
 Try Fava, a puree of yellow split peas, garlic, and onions; it’s a Santorini specialty.
 The local white eggplant and cherry tomatoes are amazing, as well.

 Enjoy a movie at the open-air cinema

-One of the most famous places to visit in Santorini is the city’s open-air cinema.
-Kamari open-air cinema (the cutest outdoor cinema ever) is located on the main road of the village of Kamari.
-Here, you get to watch a movie in an outdoor setting.
+One of the most famous places to go to Santorini is the city’s open-air cinema.
+Kamari open-air cinema (the cutest outdoor cinema ever)is located on the main road of the village of Kamari.
+Here, you get to watch a movie in an outdoor setting while enjoying Santorini nightlife.

 Tip: In high season, reserve your seats by phone and make your life that bit easier.

 Step back in time and visit the Akrotiri Archaeological site

 If you want to go sightseeing in Santorini, and you wish to see a unique ancient site, make your way to Akrotiri.
 Here you will be amazed by dwellings that go way back to the Minoan Bronze Age.
 Based on the evidence found in this Santorini archeological site, it is concluded that the earliest settlement in this area was built in the fifth millennium BC.